-To begin with, you should have at least a six-inch long wire, and we recommend the enameled type as it doesn’t rust in wet conditions, which adds life to your umbrella.
-If the wire rusts after some time, it will also damage your umbrella.
+To begin with, you should have at least a six-inch long wire, and we recommend the type that does not rust in wet conditions.
+If the wire rusts after some time, it can damage the umbrella further.

-Also, make sure the wire is strong enough but not too thick that makes it difficult for you to wrap.
-All-in-all, you need to choose between a too thin and a too thick wire that doesn’t break but remains easy to fold or wrap.
-It must also be strong enough to hold the stretcher together when exposed to strong wind or rain, and the perfect fit would be 20-2 gauged wire.
+Also, make sure the wire is strong enough but not too thick that would make it difficult for you to wrap around the parts.
+All-in-all, you need to choose a mid-thickness wire so it doesn’t break but remains easy to wrap around.
+It must be strong enough to hold the stretcher together when exposed to strong wind or rain.

-- With your scissors, carefully cut the wire in an appropriate length and then find the broken stretcher that has problematic rivets.
-After which, join the two pieces of the stretcher or spokes together and match the rivet holes.
-(Tip: Don’t open the umbrella completely, but keep it slightly closed, as this allows you to work with slightly bent stretchers or spokes, making it easier for you to line up the rivets in a secure position.)
+- With your scissors, carefully cut the wire to an appropriate length; enough to wrap around at least 3 times.
+Then find the broken stretcher that has problematic rivets.
+Join the two pieces of the stretcher and rib together and match the rivet holes.
+(Tip: Don’t open the umbrella completely, but keep it slightly closed, as this allows you to work with slightly bent stretchers or spokes, making it easier for you to line up the rivets well.)

-- Pass the wire through the holes and fold it.
-Keep passing it and folding it until you have multiple wraps around the rivet holes and you feel the grip is tight enough to keep the stretcher together.
+- Pass the wire through the holes and wrap it around.
+Keep passing it and wrapping it until you have multiple wraps around the rivet holes and you feel the grip is tight enough to keep the stretcher together.

-This process turns the wire into a sort of axle, or simply a connecting piece between the broken spokes.
-You can now try to open and close your umbrella, and it should stay open now as the broken stretcher is fixed.
+You can now try to open and close the umbrella, and it should stay open now as the broken stretcher is fixed.

-By looking at the process on how to fix an umbrella that won’t stay open, we are assured that you found it very simple and quick to do.
-Almost all umbrellas can be fixed, but you have to find the root problem so that you know if you are wasting you’re wasting your time or not.
+By looking at the process on how to fix an umbrella that won’t stay open, we very much hope we have provided a simple fix that is quick to do and prolongs the life of your umbrella.
+A large number of umbrellas can be fixed, but you have to find the root problem so that you know if you are wasting your time or not.